John Wiles: Producer of Doctor Who

-After Doctor Who
+Later career

+After leaving Doctor Who, Wiles became a storyliner on the BBC soap opera The Newcomers.
+He returned to writing scripts for TV, including two episodes of Thirty Minute Theatre: Come Death (1967) and Walk in the Dark (1968), the latter produced by the man who had replaced him on Doctor Who, Innes Lloyd.

-After leaving Doctor Who, Wiles wrote two stories for the science-fiction anthology series Out of the Unknown.
-These were Taste of Evil and The Man in My Head, both broadcast as part of its fourth and final season in 1971.
+Wiles wrote two stories for the science-fiction anthology series Out of the Unknown, Taste of Evil and The Man in My Head, both broadcast as part of its fourth and final season in 1971.
 Although Taste of Evil was, like most of his work on Doctor Who, wiped and only still photographs are known to exist, The Man in My Head survived as its original videotape master and is available on the series DVD set.
+Wiles' other TV work included episodes of Paul Temple, A Family at War, General Hospital, Sutherland's Law, Warship and Poldark, as well as a 1975 adaptation of Noel Streatfeild's Ballet Shoes which won a BAFTA and an Emmy.

-Wiles also wrote several plays including Act of Hardness, Family on Trial and A Lesson in Blood and Roses, which was performed by the Royal Shakespeare Company (RSC).
+Wiles also continued to write plays, including A Lesson in Blood and Roses, which was performed by the Royal Shakespeare Company (RSC), and he published the novels A Short Walk Abroad (1969), Homelands (1980) and Killing Casanova (1993).
 Wiles died on 5 April 1999 at the age of 73.